chocolate-pie/sound-editor-vscode/README.md

 ![Sound Editor Screen Shot](https://raw.githubusercontent.com/chocolate-pie/sound-editor-vscode/main/images/image01.png)

 ## Contribution 👪
-- If you found a plobrem, Please Create Issue on Github Repo.
+- If you found a problem, Please Create Issue on Github Repo.
 - If you like it, Please Give Star🎇 to Me !
 I'm Encouraging 😎